 Automating the entire order management process as opposed to merely synchronising orders removes the need for users to extract the data from the eCommerce solution and rekey that information into existing systems, and vice versa.
 This not only saves time and money but also eliminates data errors.

-Synchronising eCommerce order transactions and available stock data is one of the first processes business look to automate.
+Synchronising eCommerce order transactions and available stock data is one of the first processes businesses look to automate.
 But what happens when an order depletes stock to below an acceptable level?
 How would you know and is it efficient to manually identify and resolve this critical issue?

 It is possible to easily add workflow processes to the critical relationship between orders and stock, such as sending business alerts when levels are beached (email/SMS) and trigger PO requisitions for approval and processing.

-Synchronising the downloading of orders, the uploading of order statuses and stock level updates could yield a huge return, but imagine what the ROI would be if you could extended the integration process to include couriers services, email tools, xml feeds, product management tools and more?
+Synchronising the downloading of orders, the uploading of order statuses and stock level updates could yield a huge return, but imagine what the ROI would be if you could extended the integration process to include courier services, email tools, xml feeds, product management tools and more?

 An automated solution could identify when a product has been purchased via the online store, process the order and also schedule other activities such as an install date within a CRM or service management application.
 Database trigger capabilities could also ensure that orders are instantly processed within an organisation and dynamically sent to the correct fulfilment partner.
 Even labels can be automatically printed ready for the despatch team to process.

 Rather than trying to manage a wide number of systems via numerous bespoke integrations, which can be extremely complex and expose the business to high risk, utilising one centralised platform for all integrations will provide better control, make integrations easier and will reduce the risk factor.
+Following system integration best practices makes it possible for organisations to improve efficiency, increase performance and reduce costs.

 Any eCommerce solution can be easily introduced into the IT environment and provide the business with a fully functioning, stable online offering.
 Additionally, the data can be pushed and pulled between the various systems, providing each department with the relevant information that is required.